-All the PSNs who were present in the Settlement were visited by the multi-functional teams.
-Nevertheless, in some cases, refugees were not at home during the time of the assessment.
-During the PSN assessment, a total of 240 Households were profiled.
-The total number of Specific Needs recorded is 606.
+All the houses in the settlement were visited by the multi-functional teams.
+Nevertheless, in some cases, refugees were not at home during the time of the assessment and such cases were covered during the mop up exercise conducted at the end of the assessment.
+During the PSN assessment, a total of 4,900 PSN households were profiled.
+The total number of Specific Needs recorded is 10,289°.

-&lt;sup>10 Note that the number total number of individuals with specific needs does not equal the total number of specific needs, as one individual might have multiple specific needs.
+Note that the number total number of individuals with specific needs does not equal the total number of specific needs, as one individual might have multiple specific needs.